• Skip to primary navigation

 Ingredients

-• Apples: When baking I use a large variety of apples!
+• Apples: Just like when I describe how to make apple pie, it’s important to use a large variety of apples in baked goods!
 This creates a more complex flavor even in simple dishes.
 Choose apples that that retain their flavor and texture when cooked like gala, honeycrisp, pink lady, or Braeburn.
+You can use any leftovers in my apple sausage stuffing recipe!

 • Light Brown Sugar: Using light brown sugar adds sweetness along with a light and not-overpowering molasses flavor.